acceberann/PacMen-Exercise/README.md

 ## How To Run

-You will need the starter code and the pacman image in order to run this factory and play the game.
+You will need the index.html, pacmen.js and the pacman images in order to run this factory and play the game.

 ## Roadmap To Future Improvements